JBZoo/CSV-Blueprint/README.md

 ## Disadvantages?

 * Yeah-yeah.
 I know it's not the fastest tool in the world.
 But it's not the slowest either.
 * Yeah-yeah.
-It's PHP (not a Python, Go).
+I know it's PHP (not a Python, Go).
 PHP is not the best language for such tasks.
 * Yeah-yeah.
 It looks like a standalone binary.
 * Yeah-yeah.
-You can't use as Python SDK.
+I know you can't use as Python SDK as part of pipeline.

 But... it's not a problem for most cases.
 And it solves the problem of validating CSV files in CI. 👍